RitchieLab/dnanexus/sequencing/README.txt

 individuals are provided in the genome report; it is up to the user to specify an appropriate relatedness threshold for his/her analysis.

-The PCA analysis results are provided as an eigenstrat (6.0) eigenvector file using fast eigenvector approximation projected onto the 1000 genomes data (5/8/2013 release).
+The PCA analysis results are provided as an eigenstrat (6.1.4) eigenvector file using fast eigenvector approximation projected onto the 1000 genomes data (lifted over b37).
 For PCA, we used only SNPs with a MAF >1% and a Hardy-Weinberg equilibrium p-value less than 0.000001.
 We then performed LD pruning exactly as above for IBD.
 This yielded a final set of 32,618 markers used in calculating the principal components.
 We did not perform any outlier